Risks of rosuvastatin versus atorvastatin

 When taking rosuvastatin or atorvastatin, it is important to be aware of potential interactions with other drugs.
 These interactions can affect the way the medications work and may increase the risk of side effects or decrease their effectiveness.

-See also Rosuvastatin drug study scribd
+See also Rosuvastatin pbs listing

 Before starting rosuvastatin or atorvastatin, you should inform your healthcare provider about all the medications you are currently taking, including prescription drugs, over-the-counter medications, and herbal supplements.
 This includes any medications you have recently stopped taking as well.